Experiential Education Overview

 Third year student pharmacists are assigned to a hospital pharmacy with a hospital pharmacy preceptor.
 The “classroom” for these students is located in a hospital pharmacy for one day a week during the P3 year.
 During the first half of this experience, students participate in various aspects of institutional pharmacy practice including drug storage, drug security, and policies and procedures.
 The experience will also provide basic knowledge of the drug distribution process in hospital setting.
 Activities include prescription preparation, using a unit dose system, use of references and inventory management.
 During the second half of this experience the students begin the application of the skills, concepts and knowledge acquired in the didactic component of the curriculum in the institutional pharmacy.
 This course promotes the development of the pharmacy practice skills and furthers the development of communication skills.
 One-site experience enables student to prepare for advance pharmacy practice experiences.

-Fourth year student pharmacists are assigned each month to a Advanced Pharmacy Practice site with an NSU preceptor.
+Fourth year student pharmacists are assigned each month to an Advanced Pharmacy Practice site with an NSU preceptor.
 The “classroom” for these students is located in a various pharmacy practices each month for a total of 9 months at 160 hours per month throughout the P4 year.
-The assignment of sites includes 4 required experiences and 5 selective experiences.
-The required coursework includes: Internal Medicine, Ambulatory Care, Required Select Hospital and Required Select Community.
-Of all of the APPE’s there must be a majority of direct patient care.
+The assignment of sites is based on preceptor availability and student preference and includes 6 required direct patient care experiences and 3 selective experiences in specialty health care areas.
+The required coursework includes: Internal Medicine, Ambulatory Care, Community Patient Care I, Community Patient Care II, Acute Patient Care I and A. Of all of the APPE’s there must be a majority of direct patient care.